andrewchambers/linux-seed/README.md

 Edit config.inc to match your preferences, then run ./build.sh

-By default when the build finishes you will have a non relocateable install at $projectroot/output.
+By default when the build finishes you will have a non relocatable install at $projectroot/output.

 # Notes